jboss-developer/jboss-portal-quickstarts/gatein-portal-extension/README.md

 versions of JBoss Portal Platform (JPP) will be easier to handle as all the customization can be embedded in separate deployable packages.

-Portal Extension customizes the default portal available at: http://localhost:8080/portal by doing few changes:
+Portal Extension customizes the default portal available at [http://localhost:8080/portal](http://localhost:8080/portal) by doing few changes:

 * Replace the front page image
 * Customize the login page
 * Change few translation strings
 * Add a few pages

-For more details, see [Portal Containers and Extensions](http://documentation-devel.engineering.redhat.com/docs/en-US/JBoss_Portal_Platform/6/html/Developer_Guide/sid-8094155.html) page of
+For more details, see [Portal Containers and Extensions](http://documentation-devel.engineering.redhat.com/docs/en-US/JBoss_Portal_Platform/6/html/Developer_Guide/Portal_Extension.html) page of
 JBoss Portal Platform (JPP) Developer Guide.